tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

     Sec-Token-Client = sf-binary
 ~~~

-The "Sec-Token-Nonce" is an Item Structured Header {{!RFC8941}}.
+The "Sec-Token-Request-Blind" is an Item Structured Header {{!RFC8941}}.
 Its
 value MUST be a Byte Sequence.
 This header is sent on Client-to-Attester
 requests ({{request-one}}), and contains a per-request nonce value.
 Its ABNF is:

 ~~~
-    Sec-Token-Nonce = sf-binary
+    Sec-Token-Request-Blind = sf-binary
 ~~~

 The "Sec-Token-Count" is an Item Structured Header {{!RFC8941}}.
 Its